 - After 4-6 weeks, remove from cabinet, and pour through a cheesecloth or strainer.
 Store in a jar or in tincture vials for easy use.

-- Normal dose for adults is up to 1 tsp 1-3 times a day as needed.
+Normal dose for adults is up to 1 teaspoon 1-3 times a day as needed.
 For infants, only a few drops are needed, and often it can be rubbed on the gums or stomach for teething or colic pain.
-For toddlers and older children ¼ to ½ tsp can be taken 1-3 times a day while needed.
+For toddlers and older children 1/4 to 1/2 teaspoon can be taken 1-3 times a day while needed.
 It is especially useful for babies and young children who are having difficulty sleeping.
 A dose right before bedtime can help relax and sooth them for more peaceful sleep.

 What homemade tinctures do you make?
 Share below!